KDE/kde-builder/doc/cmdline/supported-cmdline-params.md

 - `project-info` - the full project information, including its path, branch, repository, build options, and dependencies.

-- Any option name that is valid for modules in the [configuration file](../configuration/conf-options-table).
+- Any option name that is valid for projects in the [configuration file](../configuration/conf-options-table).

 For example, the command